-British Airways American Express Premium Plus Review September 2019
+British Airways American Express® Premium Plus Card review 2022

 If you're a frequent flier with BA, then depending on how you use the card you could reap a wide range of benefits – which you'll need to weigh up against the high representative APR and an annual fee.